Jalle19/pycaruna/README.md

 The `resources/` directory has examples of API response structures.

-## Related projects

-* [caruna-influxdb](https://github.com/Jalle19/caruna-influxdb) - a collection of scripts for ingesting your Caruna data into InfluxDB

 ## Caveats

 * During daylight savings time changes, the API may return a duplicate datapoint (same timestamp in two consecutive